sean-atkinson/classifying_dna_sequences/README.md

 The goal of this hackathon was to create a model of my own to classify whether a given DNA sequence is a promoter sequence or not.

 <a id='section_3'></a>
-# And what the heck are we going to do with a promoter??
+# And what the heck are we going to do with a promoter?
 [(Back to table of contents)](#table_of_contents)<br>

 Good question!